-This is a popular and authentic dish from Karnataka.
-It’s tasty, super healthy and is made from sprouted horse gram, potato, and pressure cooked in a freshly ground paste containing onion, tomato, variety of spices and coconut.
-It tastes best with white/ brown rice and mudde with a tbsp of ghee on it.
-My mom used to prepare this at least once in a month and that’s how I happen to learn it and love it.
-Although the preparation time for this dish is quite long, you will realise that it’s worth it once you taste😋.
+The benefits of grams and gram sprouts is not something that we are not aware of.
+Horse gram is a legume rich in protein that has proven to have several health benefits.
+Sprouted horse gram curry/ saaru is a popular and authentic dish from Karnataka.
+It’s tasty, super healthy, and is prepared mainly using sprouted horse gram, potato, and pressure cooked in a freshly ground paste containing onion, tomato, variety of spices, and coconut.
+It tastes best with white/ brown rice and mudde (ragi ball) with a dollop of ghee on it.

 Cook time: 30 minutes

 1 medium sized potato, cut into small cubes

 1 medium sized tomato, sliced

 1 teaspoon fennel seeds

 1 teaspoon poppy seeds